AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

 # Patterns
-Web-Ui provides several patterns that can be used as placeholders for inserting information into the filename or subdirectory, user can chain these patterns togetherm forming a filename that suits their use case.
+Web-Ui provides several patterns that can be used as placeholders for inserting information into the filename or subdirectory, user can chain these patterns together, forming a filename that suits their use case.

 | Pattern                        | Description                                          | Example                                                                                                                               |
 |--------------------------------|------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|